Disney World High Temperatures Year Round

 DISNEY WORLD TEMPERATURES

-The image (click to open; when open, click again to enlarge) shows Orlando and Disney World high temperatures by day for the entire year.
+The chart shows Disney World high temperatures by day for the entire year.

-It shows 80th percentile, 50th percentile, and 20th percentile high temperatures, based on 20 years of weather data ending in 2006.
+It depicts 80th percentile, 50th percentile, and 20th percentile high temperatures, based on 20 years of weather data.

 You interpret it most easily like this: for example, “On March 1, there is a 20% chance that the high temperature will be around or lower than 68, an 80% chance it will be higher than around 68, and a 20% chance it will be around 83 or higher.”